PaperMC/docs/docs/velocity/dev/api/command.md

 ### `SimpleCommand`

-Modelled after the convention popularized by Bukkit and BungeeCord, a `SimpleCommand` has three
+Modeled after the convention popularized by Bukkit and BungeeCord, a `SimpleCommand` has three
 methods: one for when the command is executed, one to provide suggestions for tab completion, and one to check a `CommandSource` has permission to use the command.
 All methods receive a `SimpleCommand.Invocation` object, which contains the `CommandSource` that executed the command and